greg0ire/dockerony/README.md

 Configuration files could be part of the image rather than mounted on it, that is true, but having them as part of your application is great, because it makes explicit what will be needed when deploying the application.
-4. Create a symlink to the clone of this project, it will be used to tell `docker-compose` where to look for images.
-It should not be under version control.
-5. Create a `docker-compose.yml` file and map the volume with paths on your host.
+4. Create a `docker-compose.yml` file and map the volume with paths on your host.

 ## The containers